Set up a Git repository

 After VCS integration is enabled, DataGrip will ask you whether you want to share project settings files via VCS.
 You can choose Always Add to synchronize project settings with other repository users who work with DataGrip.

-Open the database that you want to put under Git.
+In the Files tool window, select the directory that you want to put under Git.

 From the main menu, choose.